Let me introduce you to my college roommate, Larry. Larry had a deep love for Jesus that sometimes made my Christian friends find him a bit peculiar.

 2. Revelation is Evidence of God’s Love for Us.

-The second point that gives freedom to prayer is knowing that God reveals things to those He loves.
-Many of us think it is hard to hear from God.
-Either He no longer speaks or He only speaks on special occasions to special people.
-The Bible tells us that the evidence of His love is God revealing Himself and what He does (John 5:20).
-Out of love He opens His heart to us that we may become more intimate with Him.
-He wants to reveal to those He loves what He plans, what He thinks, and what He enjoys.
+Out of love He opens His heart to us that we may grow more intimately acquainted with Him.
+God desires to reveal His plans, thoughts, and joys to those He loves.
 He shares secrets, jokes, music, poetry, friends, etc. He intends to be a real friend, not some distant God.
 If you love Jesus, you will be loved by the Father, and Jesus will also love you and show Himself to you (John 14:21).

 If you have said yes to Jesus and opened your heart to Him, He sees your love and wants to start revealing more of Himself to you.
 You don’t have to struggle to hear God speak.
 His desire to communicate is greater than our lack of ability to hear.
 We have open access to His throne.
 He invites us to come.